-If you are new to Fedora, you’ll receive similar software and usage to other distributions like Debian or Ubuntu, as you can run most of the desktop environment on Fedora with any popular software.
+If you are new to Fedora, you’ll have a similar experience than with distributions like Debian or Ubuntu, as you can run most of the desktop environment on Fedora with any popular software.

-Some commands are completely different and you’ll also note differences in package management or the file locations.
+But you may have some issues with other low-level changes.
+For example, some commands are completely different, and you’ll also note differences in package management or file locations.

-That’s why I’ll add this extra part to the installation guide: if you come from Ubuntu/Raspberry Pi OS, you’ll probably need it.
+That’s why I’ll add an extra part to the installation guide: if you come from Ubuntu/Raspberry Pi OS, you’ll probably need it.

 For very old Fedora users (like me), note that DNF (Dandified YUM) is now the default package manager, replacing YUM since version 22.

 Commands are almost the same, but I’ll use it in this post rather than yum (still available).

 Install Fedora Workstation on Raspberry Pi